 I believe Loki to be a very ancient God (like Rudra) who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
 The connection to the Mother reflects in the androgen appearance of Loki, Shiva (especially in His from of Adharnaishvara) and also in their innate tenderness and compassion (which is a feminine quality).

-Loki and Rudra share a similar appearance, both described as youthful, handsome and rather fiery, and they also share the same star – Sirius.
+Loki and Rudra share a similar appearance, both described as youthful, handsome and rather fiery, and the same star – Sirius.

 In Scandinavia Sirius is known as Lokabrenna – or Loki’s Torch, while in Sanskrit it’s name is Mrgavyadha or Lubdhaka – Deer Hunter or Hunter and it represents Rudra (Shiva).
 Sirius being the brightest star in the sky was used to represent God (as Rudra).
-Some believe that human life as we know it has originated from the star Sirius, and thus it makes sense that Sirius is connected to an ancient God like Rudra, who is thought to be the father of mankind.
+Some believe that human life as we know it has originated from the star Sirius, and thus it makes sense that Sirius is connected to an ancient God like Rudra, who is closely connected to mankind.

 Sometimes it gets forgotten that Loki is a God of “word or speech” (I find Him very helpful in improving my writing and public speaking skills), as He likes the use of eloquent speech and expression, and is conscious of the power of words.
 Agni is said to be the father of speech, which reflects in His name starting with the letter “A”, said to be the first sound in creation and curiously is the first letter Indoeuropean alphabets.
 Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods, yet He lives with the Gods and even takes their side in battle (just like Loki who is a Joiner, a giant, who lives amongst the Aesir).